-Most people with COVID-19 will have mild symptoms and be able to safely isolate and manage their symptoms at home.
+Most people with COVID-19 will have mild symptoms and be able to safely manage their symptoms at home.
 It’s important to have a plan in case you or anyone in your household gets COVID-19.

 There are a few steps you can take to keep both you and your household safe: